 What is the primary goal in a game of Codenames?

-The primary goal in Codenames is for your team to be the first to identify all of your secret agents hidden amongst the 25 word cards on the board, based on the one-word clues provided by your spymaster.
+The primary goal in Codenames is for your team to be the first to identify all of your secret agents hidden among the 25 word cards on the board, based on the one-word clues provided by your spymaster.

 How does a spymaster give a clue in Codenames?